byuistats/DS250-Cannon/content/Slides/p6/d2/_index.md

 <br>

-### Step 2: Create a repository from the resume template
+### Step 2: Create a repository from the resume template and connect to the BYUI

 ![](template_github.png)